SaadxSalman/HealRAG/README.md

 6.  **Output:** The final result is displayed to the user in a rich format, including code blocks, links to source documentation, and explanatory text.

 ---

-## 🤝 Contribution

-Contributions are highly encouraged!
-Please feel free to open an issue or submit a pull request on my GitHub repository, **saadsalmanakram/SynapseSearch-Agent**, to help build the future of intelligent code assistance.

----

-## 📄 License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details.